ScaxCodes/jpgs-lack-liquidity/README.md

 This project has been developed solely using frontend technologies, showcasing my proficiency in HTML, CSS, and JavaScript.
 As a learning exercise, it highlights the capabilities of frontend development in creating interactive and informative web applications.
 In the future, I plan to expand my skills to include backend development and incorporate more complex features.

 ## Planned Features for the Future:
+- **Get the live Floor Price:** Right now, calculations are based on a fixed floor price stored in the JavaScript object.
 - **Retrieve NFT Project Data via API:** Implement a backend server to fetch NFT project data from external APIs, allowing for more extensive project information.
 - **Store Projects in a Database/Backend:** Transition from a frontend object to a backend or database to manage and retrieve project data efficiently.
 - **Add All-Time High (ATH) in USDC for Each NFT:** Display the highest value attained by each NFT project in USDC for better investment insights.